Your guide to which Parisian arrondissement is best for you and the luxury hotels worth checking into.

 Just off the Champs-Élysées, you’ll find Hotel Lancaster, an 1889 mansion with 45 rooms and 11 suites.
 Rooms at this hotel have a 1930s-inspired decor with plush furnishings and sparkling chandeliers.
 There’s an ornate grand piano in the Marlène Dietrich Suite where the German-American actress stayed, which is painted her favorite color: parma.

-This 19th-century building houses Royal Hotel, a luxury hotel moments from the Arc de Triomphe.
+This 19th-century building houses the Royal Hotel, a luxury hotel moments from the Arc de Triomphe.
 Rooms are spacious and modern and range from those designed with business travelers in mind to those with facilities for families.
-Each room has a great view, with some overlooking the inner courtyard, some the charming street, while the Executive rooms having views of the Arc de Triomphe.
-Enjoy a continental breakfast either in the restaurant to brought to your room.
+Each room has a great view, with some overlooking the inner courtyard, some the charming street, while the Executive rooms offer views of the Arc de Triomphe.
+Enjoy a continental breakfast either in the restaurant or in your room.

 16th Arrondissement – luxury life on the outskirts of the city